 - Any track that includes language or subject matter inappropriate for public broadcasting in a family environment will not be played.
-Inappropriate subject matter includes (but is not limited to): - References to sex, violence, drug use, alcohol use, racism, sexism, etc. - Any swear words or songs with radio edits. - No "edited" or "clean" tracks will be played. - Songs that would contradict the beliefs and philosophy of LCA will not be played.
+Inappropriate subject matter includes (but is not limited to): - References to sex, violence, drug use, alcohol use, racism, sexism, etc. - Any swear words or songs with radio edits.
+(Radio edit/clean version does NOT make the music acceptable.) - Songs that would contradict the beliefs and philosophy of LCA will not be played.
 There may be a time, although very limited, where a song that might contradict LCA's beliefs or display worldly values offers great educational value within the context of teaching a biblical worldview.
 Please have these instances approved by Administration. - If it's questionable, please err on the side of caution and not play the song.